Confinement-induced collective motion in suspensions of run-and-tumble particles: Results

-The clustering state consists of active particles accumulating at the funnels or at the flat wall of the microchannel and takes place at low $l_p$ and $\phi$ (see Fig. \ref{fig:diagrams}b).
-The clog state mainly occurs for suspensions with high $l_p$ and $\phi$ (see Fig. \ref{fig:diagrams}c).
-It also appears when confining the suspension in channels with two flat walls (with the same $l_p$ and $\phi$), and can be acknowledged as the confined equivalent of motility-induced phase separation (MIPS) in a bulk suspension with periodic boundary conditions \cite{cates2015motility,knippenberg2024motility} \horacio{(\textbf{See Figure S1a (bulk) and S1b (confinement between flat walls) and Supplementary Video 2})}.
+The clustering state consists of active particles accumulating at the funnels or at the flat wall of the microchannel and takes place at low $l_p$ and $\phi$ (see Fig. \ref{fig:diagrams}b). \horacio{The clog state occurs for suspensions with high $\phi$ (see Fig. \ref{fig:diagrams}c).
+As $l_p$ increases, the formation of the traveling structure is favored, especially for intermediate packing fractions ($\phi \leq 0.325$).
+The clogging state} also appears when confining the suspension in channels with two flat walls (with the same $l_p$ and $\phi$), and can be acknowledged as the confined equivalent of motility-induced phase separation (MIPS) in a bulk suspension with periodic boundary conditions \cite{cates2015motility,knippenberg2024motility} (see \textbf{Figure S1a}, \textbf{Figure S1b} and \textbf{Supplementary Video 2}).
 The traveling band is observed in persistent active suspensions ($l_p>4\times10^3$) and intermediate to low packing fractions ($0.30\leq\phi\leq0.20$), and consists of a big cluster of active particles that moves persistently towards left or right.
 In the example shown in Fig. \ref{fig:diagrams}d, it moves to the left.

 Interestingly, the traveling band is only stable under confinement in microchannels featuring either funnel-like obstacles with gaps or corrugations.
-Neither in bulk nor in confinement within channels with two flat walls the band is stable, suggesting that its formation is induced by the asymmetry of the obstacles in one of the confining walls \horacio{\textbf{See Figure S1 and Supplementary Video 2}}.
+Neither in bulk nor in confinement within channels with two flat walls the band is stable, suggesting that its formation is induced by the asymmetry of the obstacles in one of the confining walls (see \textbf{Figure S1} and \textbf{Supplementary Video 2}).
 We also observe that, at low packing fractions, ($\phi \leq 0.25$), the system exhibits a clustering state for low $l_p$ that directly becomes a traveling band as $l_p$ increases.
-Contrastingly, at higher packing fractions, ($\phi\geq 0.275$), the system shows clogging behavior before the traveling band is formed as $l_p$ increases (See Fig \ref{fig:diagrams}a).
+Contrastingly, at higher packing fractions, ($\phi\geq 0.275$), the system shows clogging behavior before the traveling band is formed as $l_p$ increases (see Fig \ref{fig:diagrams}a).